 We measure performance using key operating statistics.
 One of the main performance measures we use is comparable store sales growth.
 We define a comparable store as a store that has been opened for an entire fiscal year.
 Therefore, a store will not be considered a comparable store until its 13th month of operation at the earliest or until its 24th month at the latest.
 As an example, stores opened in fiscal 2019 and fiscal 2020 are not considered comparable stores in fiscal 2020.
 Relocated and expanded stores are included in the comparable store sales results.
-Stores that are closed permanently or for an extended period are excluded from the comparable store sales results.
 We also use other operating statistics, most notably average sales per store, to measure our performance.
 As we typically occupy existing space in established shopping centers rather than sites built specifically for our stores, store square footage (and therefore sales per square foot) varies by store.
 We focus on overall store sales volume as the critical driver of profitability.
 In addition to sales, we measure cost of sales as a percentage of sales and store operating expenses, with a particular focus on labor, as a percentage of sales.
 These results translate into store level contribution, which we use to evaluate overall performance of each individual store.
 Finally, we monitor corporate expenses against budgeted amounts.

-Thirty-Nine Weeks Ended October 31, 2020 and November 2, 2019
+Twenty-Six Weeks Ended August 1, 2020 and August 3, 2019

 Net Sales.
-Net sales decreased \$39.5 million, or 6.9%, to \$531.4 million in the thirty-nine weeks ended October 31, 2020 from \$570.9 million in the thirty-nine weeks ended November 2, 2019.
+Net sales decreased \$55.6 million, or 14.3%, to \$332.3 million in the twenty-six weeks ended August 1, 2020 from \$387.9 million in the twenty-six weeks ended August 3, 2019.
 The decrease in sales was due to closing all 574 of our stores as a result of the COVID-19 pandemic from March 20 until April 23, at which point we began to gradually reopen certain stores, with all stores safely reopened as of July 18, 2020.
 In the first quarter of 2020, net sales decreased \$88.9 million, or 43.4%.
 Prior to the onset of the COVID-19 pandemic, comparable store sales increased 3.1% from the beginning of the first quarter through March 7, 2020.
 In the second quarter of 2020, net sales increased \$33.4 million, or 18.2%, with an increase in comparable store sales of 32.2% for reopened stores from their respective opening dates.
-In the third quarter of 2020, net sales increased \$16.0 million, or 8.8%, as the result of a 6.3% increase in comparable store sales and the opening of 22 stores since the third quarter of last year, partially offset by the impact of closing three stores since the third quarter of last year.

 Cost of Sales (exclusive of depreciation).
-Cost of sales (exclusive of depreciation) decreased \$30.1 million, or 8.4%, to \$327.3 million in the thirty-nine weeks ended October 31, 2020 from \$357.4 million in the thirty-nine weeks ended November 2, 2019.
-Cost of sales as a percentage of sales decreased to 61.6% in the thirty-nine weeks of fiscal 2020 from 62.6% in the same period of fiscal 2019 due to an increase of 80 basis points in the core merchandise margin (initial mark-up, net of markdowns), along with an improvement of 20 basis points in shrinkage.
+Cost of sales (exclusive of depreciation) decreased \$31.4 million, or 12.9%, to \$211.5 million in the twenty-six weeks ended August 1, 2020 from \$242.9 million in the twenty-six weeks ended August 3, 2019.
+Cost of sales as a percentage of sales increased to 63.7% in the first twenty-six weeks of fiscal 2020 from 62.6% in the same period of fiscal 2019 due primarily to an increase of 250 basis points in merchandise markdowns, as more markdowns were taken in the first quarter of 2020 due to our store closures related to the COVID-19 pandemic.
+The increase in markdowns was partially offset by an improvement of 130 basis points in the initial mark-up, combined with slight improvements in freight costs and shrinkage.